bluetooth — low-level Bluetooth

 The radio must be made active before using any other methods on this class.

 Get or set configuration values of the BLE interface.
 To get a value the parameter name should be quoted as a string, and just one parameter is queried at a time.
-To set values use the keyword syntax, and one or more parameter can be set at a time.
+To set values use the keyword syntax, and one or more parameters can be set at a time.

 Currently supported values are: